28 Apr Best Air purifiers Under 100

 Now, that does offer a bit of peace-of-mind.
 But if your biggest problem is allergies and asthma, I’d say go for something else.
 Yes, I know the manufacturer markets this product as a great allergy solution.

-But my advice is stay away from it if you have sinus issues.
-However, if you love GermGuardian air purifiers (most people do), you can still buy it.
+My advice is stay away from it if you have sinus issues.
+However, if you love GermGuardian home air purifiers (most people do), you can still buy it.
 Why?
 You can always switch the UV feature off and just enjoy the carbon and True HEPA filtration.

 You’ll also have to change the UV light regularly.
 However, this is something you’ll do after a 12 months.